 Despite the frivolity of the concept, at 51 and 54 years-old respectively, one gets the impression that this is personal to Vinterberg and Mikkelsen.
 Tidbits of autobiographical detail seep into the script, like the fact that Mikkelsen’s character is a former ballet student (a useful skill that Mikkelsen deploys in an agile dance sequence to the jovial pop anthem “What a Life” by Danish group Scarlet Pleasure) and Vinterberg uses the credits to offer a touching dedication.
 Like Dante Alighieri before them, who opens his Divine Comedy with the admission of a midlife crisis that sparks his voyage through the inferno and into the celestial realms, Vinterberg and Mikkelsen are using their art—and alcohol as their medium—to navigate the very same crisis.

-Vinterberg is bold enough to explore the emancipatory effects of being drunk, as Thomas and his coterie begin to experience all the pro-social benefits of the chemical change that allows us to know the consequences of our actions, but simply not care.
+Vinterberg is bold enough to explore the emancipatory effects of being drunk, as Thomas and his coterie begin to experience all the pro-social benefits of the chemical change that allows us to know the consequences of our actions but simply not care.
 In one scene, Martin uses his newly-inspired history class to compare the freedom-loving leadership of full-time drinker Winston Churchill to that of puritanical teetotaller, Adolf Hitler.
 Wisely, he tells his class, “Nothing is what it seems.”
 That’s a refreshing counterpoint to the almost exclusively villainous way that alcohol has been depicted on screen throughout the vast majority of the cinema’s history.
-If you took it from the cinema, you’d never know there was anything positive or pro-social about drinking at all, which empirical experience tells us is counterfactual.
+If you took it from the cinema, you’d never know there was anything positive or pro-social about drinking at all, which empirical experience tells us is false.

 Drinking can be fun and empowering, the film tells us.
 That is until you drink too much.
 This is a perfunctory moral, and a perfectly sensible one.
-But it would have been more interesting had the film, like the characters themselves, followed through on the promise of its experimental convictions.
-We are granted barely any screen time before the agreed terms of the experiment, which are to maintain a 0.05 level of alcohol throughout the day and stop by 8:00 pm—as Hemmingway did it—are discarded and we lurch into the territory of Promethean warnings about the repercussions of excess drinking; the threat of dependency; biting off more than you can chew; and other public health aphorisms.
+But it might have been more interesting had the film, like the characters themselves, followed through on the promise of its experimental convictions.
+We are granted barely any screen time before the agreed terms of the experiment, which are to maintain a 0.05 level of alcohol throughout the day and stop by 8:00 pm—as Hemmingway did it—are discarded and we lurch into the territory of Promethean warnings about the repercussions of excess drinking, the threat of dependency, biting off more than you can chew, and other public health aphorisms.
 Concerning alcohol, Another Round is a rather uninteresting, though valid, testament to the ancient notion of aurea mediocritas (golden mean), the course which celebrates the passions in sensible moderation.
 When early silent cinema was taken over by the Victorian middle-class following its bawdy first few years, a genre of anti-alcohol narratives began to emerge that encouraged the unwashed to discover their social virtue, with moralistic titles like What Drink Did (1909) by D.W.
 Griffith.
 I was reminded of those early silents watching this, which is odd considering one anticipates something a tad more pugnacious and morally audacious from the director of The Celebration (1998).

 Perhaps I am being unfair to Vinterberg here, the result of assumptive expectations established by his historical association with the hell-raising Dogme 95 movement.
 Rather than youthful transgression, it’s more accurate to suggest that Vinterberg is following in an older tradition; in the book, I Drink Therefore I Am: A Philosopher’s Guide to Wine, Roger Scruton makes the point, “The symbolic use of wine in religious cults is reflected in art and literature, in which magic drinks are conceived as mind-changing and even identity-changing potions.”
 It’s fair to say that alcohol is only the salacious catalyst to explore the topic of spiritual redundancy and emasculation, and ask what one can do to escape it; Vinterberg’s interest is chiefly in personality transformation and the magic of life itself.
 No libertine polemic or cause célèbre, this is the work of an older, wiser man, a politically dynamic filmmaker with a bittersweet appreciation of life’s vagaries.
 In The Hunt, Vinterberg sides almost entirely with the individual’s plight against the collective.
 In this, he discovers the utility of social shaming mechanisms.
 He’s no ideologue.